par7133/Invenktory/README.md

 Invenktory understands a limited set of commands with a far limited set of parameters:
 cd, cd.., cp, edit, help, ls, mv, pwd, show

+Go ahead by typeing in your password and your command.

 In edit mode press [CTRL]+[X] to exit or [CTRL]+[S] to save.

+For any need of software additions, plugins and improvements please write to <a href="mailto:info@5mode.com">info@5mode.com</a>

+To help please donate by clicking <a href="https://gaox.io/l/dona1">https://gaox.io/l/dona1</a> and filling the form.

 ### Screenshot: